 4. Admitting that not reaching your final goal is not a failure but part of the experience

 When planning Kilimanjaro, reaching the summit is the ultimate goal.
-At first, I had never imagined not trying everything to succeed.
-But a few weeks before our climb, a young and experienced French guy died on Kilimanjaro.
+So at first, I had never imagined not trying everything to succeed.
+But a few weeks before our climb, a young, experienced French guy died on Kilimanjaro.
 He reached the summit by pushing his body too hard.
-So he never reached back the base as he died of a pulmonary embolism on the way back.
+So he never came back to the base as he died of a pulmonary embolism on the way back.

-That’s when I took the altitude sickness issue more into consideration.
+Deaths are not usual on Kilimanjaro, but it happens.
+That’s when I took the altitude sickness issue more seriously into consideration.
 While reading about it, I realised we might not all reach the top.
-From my migraine at Shira Plateau, I understood I might be the one that will not reach the top.
-If it has to happen, no one should consider this as a fail.
-The fail here would be not to recognise the signs that the body is sending.
-The fail would be not to listen to the advice given by people with the knowledge of the mountain and the body.
+From my migraine at Shira Plateau, I understood I might be the one that would not reach the top.
+If it has to happen, no one should consider this a failure.
+The failure here would be not to recognise the signs that the body is sending.
+The failure would be not to listen to the advice given by people with knowledge of the mountain and the body.

-It taught me that stopping before the end when the risks are judged too high is a noble decision for yourself, for your team and people counting on you.
+It taught me that stopping before the end when the risks are judged too high is a noble decision for yourself, your team and the people counting on you.

 And even if you don’t reach the summit, attempting to climb Kilimanjaro is worth it.
 You’ll live an extraordinary experience that you couldn’t have anywhere else.

 There are risks associated with climbing Kilimanjaro.
 Most travel insurance won’t cover you for such an experience.
 Make sure you double-check if you are covered at an altitude of 5,895m!
-WorldNomads* may have the solution for you.
+Cover-More Adventure Travel Insurance* may have the solution for you.

 5. Preparation and a positive attitude are the keys to succeeding.
 So can be luck.

-I often hear I am lucky, but I am a firm believer that luck does not come from scratch.
+I often hear I am lucky, but I firmly believe that luck does not come from scratch.
 You have to create good opportunities to get lucky.
 I know that proper preparation coupled with a positive attitude leads to success, as much as hard work.
 Kilimanjaro taught me that there is a luck factor that can’t be ignored.
 And this luck can dramatically impact the success rate.

 Indeed, we had perfect weather during our trip.
 We could see the summit every day, and it was highly motivating.
-We were never too cold, nor too wet.
+We were never too cold or too wet.
 Before starting the climb, our guide warned us we would not be able to spend more than 15 min at the top because of the temperature.
-On the summit day, he actually had to ask us to go down after 20 min wandering near the glacier.
+On the summit day, he had to ask us to go down after 20 minutes of wandering near the glacier.

-So yes, I agree: we have been lucky, and it impacted a lot our success.
+So yes, I agree: we have been lucky, which impacted our success a lot.

 6. Difficulties along the path can make success easier in the end

-On the contrary, for two people in my group, the climb had been smooth until that night.
+On the contrary, the climb had been smooth for two people in my group until that night.
 They were jumping for the photos, doing yoga or gym for fun at the camps… Too easy!
 But on the final ascent, they started to suffer physically and mentally.
-One of them described it as the hardest day of his life.
+One of them described it as the most challenging day of his life.
 And we had to stop a couple of times for the second who requested some rest.
 Such a big difference from the day before when I was the one going through difficulties and hoping for rest!

-We all happily made it together to the top, but for sure we did not have the same experience during this adventure!
+We all happily made it together to the top, but we did not have the same experience during this adventure!

 Are you planning to climb Kilimanjaro?
-You’ll be interested in this post: How to prepare for Mount Kilimanjaro: my 5 big tips for the climb
+You’ll be interested in this post: How to prepare for Mount Kilimanjaro: my five big tips for the climb.

 Where is Mount Kilimanjaro?